-Answer: Jesus used the phrase “watch and pray” on a couple of different occasions.
+Jesus used the phrase watch and pray on a couple of different occasions.
 Once was the night before the crucifixion.
-Jesus took Peter, James, and John with Him to the Garden of Gethsemane, where He prayed that “this cup be taken from me” (Matthew 26:39).
+Jesus took His disciples with Him to the Garden of Gethsemane, where He prayed that “this cup be taken from me” (Matthew 26:39).
 After the prayer, He found His disciples sleeping.
 He was grieved that they could not even pray with Him for an hour and warned them to “watch and pray so that you will not fall into temptation.
 The spirit is willing, but the flesh is weak” (Matthew 26:41).

 “Watch and pray.”
 The word translated “watch” means “to have the alertness of a guard at night.”
 A night watchman must be even more vigilant than a daytime guard.
 In the daytime, danger can often be spotted from a distance.
 But in the night everything is different.
 A night watchman must use senses other than sight to detect danger.
 He is often alone in the darkness and without the defenses he would otherwise employ.
 There may be no indications of enemy attack until it happens, so he must be hyper-vigilant, suspecting it at any moment.
 That is the type of watching Jesus spoke about.

 Jesus warned us that we are too easily distracted by the physical and will be caught unaware if we do not continually discipline ourselves.
 In the Garden of Gethsemane, sleepiness overcame the disciples.
 Their physical need overpowered their desire to obey Him.
 He was grieved when He saw this, knowing what was ahead for them.
 If they did not remain spiritually vigilant, in tune with Him (John 15:5) and ready to deny the flesh, they would be overcome by the evil one (1 Peter 5:8).